About Us

 Our Attorneys

 Michael J. CocoIN MEMORIAM.
 With a very heavy heart, we must share the news that Attorney Michael J. Coco has passed away (September 1964-November 2023).
 Mr. Coco led a life of personal and professional service.
 He was not just a strong, skilled, and compassionate servant as a defense attorney, he was the example of a good person.
+Mr. Coco served in the Air Force JAG Corps in many positions, including base defense counsel (Area Defense Counsel), regional defense counsel (Circuit Defense Counsel), and Military Trial Judge.
+After his retirement from the Air Force, Mr. Coco worked as a civilian defense counsel for military cases.
+This included working as an “of counsel” defense attorney for the Law Offices of Richard V. Stevens from 2015-2023 when he had to step away due to illness.
+That lenghthy illness ultimately led to his passing.
 He faithfully served his family and his community, and it was clear that he was someone who truly cared for others and sought opportunities to provide his guidance and assistance when needed.
 He will be sorely missed by all who knew him and were touched by him.

 ATTORNEY FRANK J. SPINNERAttorney Frank J. Spinner has his own, independent, military law practice.
 He retired from active duty military service in the early 1990s, and has defended some of the most highly publicized cases in recent military justice history.
 These cases have included: Capt James Wang, SSG Delmar Simpson, Lt Kelly Flinn, MG David Hale, Capt Richard Ashby, Cadet Douglas Meester, SPC Sabrina Harmon, CWO Lewis Welshofer, SFC Trey Corrales, SrA Andrew Witt, MSG Tim Hennis, and SPC Jeremy Morlock.